raphlinus/raphlinus.github.io/_posts/2021-05-05-stack-monoid-revisited.md

 It is likely there are other practical applications.
 The main motivation for theoretical work has been parsing, and I think this algorithm could serve as the basis for a parser for a tree-structured format such as JSON.

-Thanks to DN [TODO: decloak?] for pointing me to the PRAM literature, and to Elias Naur for advocating improvements in the current handling of clip bounding box handling in piet-gpu.
+Thanks to Elias Naur for advocating improvements in the current handling of clip bounding box handling in piet-gpu.

 [stack monoid]: https://raphlinus.github.io/gpu/2020/09/05/stack-monoid.html